Grace d'Almeida: Biography

 D'Almeida Adamon was co-founder and president of the Association des Femmes Juristes du Bénin (Association of Women Lawyers of Benin).
 Under her initiative, the organisation created the 114-page booklet Guide juridique de la femme béninoise.
 The French guide to women's legal rights was translated to Fon and Batonou.
 She related that, "in taking the initiative for making the judicial guide available to women, the Association of Women Lawyers' goal was to provide Benin's women with a few basic legal procedures based on the legal texts that govern the country to help them better their lives through legal means."
 D'Almeida Adamon attended the Fourth World Conference on Women in 1995.

 From 22 November 1995 to 9 April 1996 she was the Keeper of Seals and Minister of Justice Legislation for Benin's government.
 Her efforts contributed to the opening of the Women in Law and Development in Africa's Benin section in June 1999.
 She was the United Nations Development Programme's Chief Technical Advisor and headed up the UN's Justice Project in Haiti from 2000 to 2003.
 She served on several international human rights committees during her lifetime.
 She was a member of the International Planned Parenthood Federation and assisted in running the Institute for the League of Human rights in Benin.
 She was an international consultant in the areas of democracy, electoral assistance, human rights, good governance, and justice, human rights, democracy, good governance and electoral assistance.
 From October 2004, she was vice-president of the Network of Women Ministers and Parliamentarians of Benin.

+In 2005, she was one of only two people from Benin (along with Grace Aboh) who were nominated as a group of 1,000 women from around the world for the Nobel Peace Prize.